 Should writers blog?
 I believe so.
 We derive passion from stringing words together, making stories and enlightening people to the human condition.
+But once you find your nook in the writing world, and decide to blog, how do you choose between the myriad of blogging platforms available?
+Start here.
+Wordpress.
 Creative online spaces for groups.
 Blogger.
 How To Sync Blogger Comments With Disqus 2012.
 While shifting over to Disqus 2012, many Blogger users had to face the situation where their previ...
 12 Flares624----×12 Flares While shifting over to Disqus 2012, many Blogger users had to face the situation where their previous comments on Blogger platform didnt automatically showed up while they made this comment platform migration from Blogger to Disqus 2012.

 Here she presents 10 great tools ranging from the basics for getting your blog started to some really interesting tools for getting your blog noticed.
 Thanks Karen.
 Teachers who are interested in starting their own blogs or creating and managing student blogs, can find a number of helpful tools online.
 21Classes – Classroom and Education Blogs - Home.
 Classroom and Education Blogs - Classroom BlogPortal.

 Markdown and Blogging and Dropbox, Oh My! « ben tsai.
 There are a bunch of new blogging services that have surfaced recently that share quite a few similarities: Use Markdown for the post medium Use Dropbox for syncing and delivery Boast simplicity and ease-of publishing Emphasize clean design I first heard of Calepin a few months ago.

 After all, your idea is a very good one… I didn’t publish the tweet above because it deserves discussion.
 As is so often the case, Twitter is not the place for serious discourse.
+As of 5th January 2012, Calepin (a recently developed service from Jökull Sólberg for generating a static site from markdown files in your Dropbox) is no longer alone.
+Scriptogram has joined the fray.
 Skrivr - Write freely.
 Publish beautifully.
 The future of web typography today.